gregreen/dustmaps/README.md

 7. Schlegel, Finkbeiner & Davis (1998; SFD'98)
 8. Lenz, Hensley & Doré (2017)

+To request addition of another dust map in this package, [file an issue on GitHub](https://github.com/gregreen/dustmaps/issues), or submit a pull request.

 Installation
 ------------

-Download the repository and then run:
+Download the repository from [GitHub](https://github.com/gregreen/dustmaps) and then run:

     python setup.py install --large-data-dir=/path/where/you/want/large/data/files/stored

-Alternatively, you can use `pip`:
+Alternatively, you can use the Python package manager `pip`:

     pip install dustmaps